-Light, fluffy and naturally gluten free, these Coconut Flour Pancakes make a delicious and easy breakfast.
-They are extremely simple to make and freeze really well too for those busy mornings that you don’t have time to make anything.
+Light, fluffy and naturally gluten free and low carb, these Coconut Flour Pancakes make a delicious and easy breakfast.
+They are extremely simple to make and freeze really well too for those busy mornings that you don't have time to make anything.

 Even those that aren't on a gluten free and wheat free diet will LOVE these pancakes!
 These were such a huge hit with the family, even my picky little guy.